 Helicopter pilots need to have:

 - good hearing and eyesight (with or without corrective lenses)

 - a good level of fitness and health (to pass a medical exam every year).

 Find out more about training

 - 0800 863 693 - firstname.lastname@example.org - www.serviceiq.org.nz

 What are the chances of getting a job?

-Demand highest for experienced helicopter pilots
+- there's continuing demand for experienced agricultural helicopter pilots

 Most helicopter pilots work for small companies